kiransun/Generative-AI/README.md

 #Weekly Report: This is the report that includes detail report ragarding team meeting about the project progress discussion along with tutor from week 1 to week 8.

-#anomaly detection model: This is the report generated when scanning vulnerabilities of wensite using AI tool.
+#anomaly detection model: This is the report generated when scanning vulnerabilities of website using AI tool.

 #progress report 2: This is the report that includes my individual contribution to prepare progress report 2.